oat-sa/taohub-articles/forge/documentation-for-core-components/helpers.md

 ### TAO helpers overview

 You can see in the schema below an overview of some of the TAO meta-extension helpers.
-These helpers are independent classes, they use mainly static methods and attest to the toolbox concept.\
+These helpers are independent classes, they use mainly static methods and attest to the toolbox concept.<br/>

 For instance, the *tao\_helpers\_File* helper provides some convenience methods to manipulate files.

 ![](http://forge.taotesting.com/attachments/391/tao-helpers.png)